amstests/AndroLua/README.md

 * a status/output window, that shows the output of 'print' function, and is scrollable should there be many lines of output

-You can also work interactively by connecting to the TCP port 3333 of the device.
+You can also work interactively from your PC by connecting to the TCP port 3333 of the device.
 You can do that either directly by using WiFi, or through the USB cable.
 For that you need to run the following:

     $SDK/platform-tools/adb forward tcp:3333 tcp:3333

-In this version, there is a simple client `interp.lua` that uses LuaSocket.
+In this version, there is a simple client `interp.lua` for Windows that uses LuaSocket.
 By default it will initially read stuff from `init.lua`.
+On Unix use `alshell`.

 For example: